srmagura/stylable-testbed-12/README.md

+## MAIN FEEDBACK

+1. I think Stylable needs better feature parity with Sass.
+   - Something that Sass has that is pretty useful is [color functions](https://sass-lang.com/documentation/modules/color) like `lighten` and `darken`.
+It seems that Stylable does not have this feature.
+Here's a use case I don't know how to implement without color functions: a button mixin which darkens the button slightly when the user hovers over it.
+   - Maps/lists and the ability to loop over them.
+E.g. you have 7 theme colors and want to generate a button variant for each of them.
+2. Once feature parity with Sass is improved, I think Stylable will be a value-add over Sass Modules.
+But I think it is a small value add for most developers.
+I also expect Stylable to be more difficult to learn than Sass Modules.
+   - For Stylable to gain widespread adoption, the value add over Sass must be larger and more obvious.
+3. Using Stylable in the context of React, it seems like each component now has 2 API surfaces: the React API surface (props) and the Stylable API surface (you can import the component's stylesheet and customize the appearance that way).
+This seems confusing to me.
+Should something like the variant of a button be set through a React prop or through a `.st.css` file?

+## Things I liked

+1. More structured module system and better compile-time checks than Sass.
+2. Great VS Code integration.
+3. Generally well documented.

 ## Docs

 1. Docs seem a bit too focused on how to get started from a premade Stylable boilerplate.
 I felt like I had to jump around the docs too much to get everything set up with Next.js and TypeScript.